-Hugh Adcock, Ernie Hine, Peter Shilton, Len Glover, Gary Liniker, Arthur Chandler, Andy King, Jamie Vardy
+Hugh Adcock, Gordon Banks, Ernie Hine, Peter Shilton, Len Glover, Gary Lineker, Arthur Chandler, Andy King, Jamie Vardy

 Top goalscorer: Arthur Chandler (273)

-The club was founded in 1884, under the name of Leicester Fosse.
+The club was founded in 1884, under the name of Leicester Fosse ("Fosse" was an old Roman thoroughfare in Britain) by former pupils of Wygesston School.
 Leicester switched five different grounds before finally settling on Filbert Street in 1891, a stadium which would be their home for the next 111 years.

-Leicester became a member of the Football league in 1894 and after a couple of mediocre seasons, they earned promotion to the First Division in 1908; however, their first season in the top flight proved to be a disaster.
+Leicester became a member of the Football League in 1894 and after a couple of mediocre seasons in Second Division, they earned promotion to the First Division in 1908; however, their first season in the top flight proved to be a disaster.
 In addition to being relegated immediately, this season would leave a bad taste in the fans' mouth due to a 12-0 thrashing at the hands of Nottingham Forest, which remains the club's biggest defeat of all time.

 Due to a financial scandal, the club was reformed as Leicester City in 1919.
 Led by Arthur Chandler, the club's top goalscorer of all time (with 273 goals in 393 appearances), Leicester returned to the First Division in 1925 and finished as runners-up to Sheffield Wednesday by a single point in 1929.